ufidon/eth/labs/lab01/README.md

 5. Lower Data Execution Prevention (DEP) settings
    1. In the Windows search box, type "View advanced system settings"
    2. Close all open Windows and restart Windows server 2019 VM
-6. Install and check VMware tools if you did not install it in Lab00
+6. Install and check VMware guest additions if you did not install it in Lab00
 7. Find the system information with command systeminfo in a Command Prompt window
     ```cmd
     systeminfo